ncytimothy/LSHK-Delegates/README.md

 ## Getting Started

-Download the LSHK-Delegates Playgrounds from the downloads menu
+- Start with the LSHK-Delegates Playgrounds from the downloads menu
+- Work on the TextFieldDelegates Starter project
+- Check your solutions on TextFieldDelegates Final project

 ### Further Reading
 - [UITextFieldDelegate](https://developer.apple.com/documentation/uikit/uitextfielddelegate)